PRMellor/owncloud-quickstart/docs/tasks/connect.md

 ### Task
 {{ site.task}} **Summary:**
-Enable users to connect using the server's IP address and port 8080.
+Steps to enable users to connect using the server's IP address and port 8080.

 1. Access the `config.php` file and change the `trusted_domains` setting.